The Friary, Oxford

 The Friary, formally known as Blessed Agnellus of Pisa Friary, formerly All Saints Convent or St John's Home is a centre of formation for the Franciscan Order of Friars Minor Conventual in Cowley, Oxford, England.
 The building was constructed in 1873 as the convent of the Anglican Society of All Saints Sisters of the Poor.
 It is situated between St Mary's Road and Cowley Road, next to St John's Care Home and Helen & Douglas House.
 The friary and its chapel are Grade II listed buildings.

 History

 Construction

 In 1869, the Society of All Saints Sisters of the Poor were invited to Oxford by the founder of the Society of St John the Evangelist, Richard Meux Benson to run the St John's Home hospital.
 A convent was needed to house the sisters working in the hospital.
 In 1873, the foundation stone was laid by Prince Leopold, Duke of Albany, for the adjacent convent to the south of the hospital.

 The building was designed by Charles Buckeridge.
-From 1882 to 1891, further work was done of the building, overseen by the architect John Loughborough Pearson.
+From 1882 to 1891, further work was done to the building, overseen by the architect John Loughborough Pearson.
 In 1906, the present chapel, designed by Ninian Comper, was built.
 In 1982, Sister Frances Ritchie of the All Saints Sisters founded Helen & Douglas House next door.